APIDevTools/json-schema-ref-parser/README.md

 Contributing
 --------------------------
 I welcome any contributions, enhancements, and bug-fixes.
-[File an issue](https://github.com/APIDevTools/json-schema-ref-parser/issues) on GitHub and [submit a pull request](https://github.com/APIDevTools/json-schema-ref-parser/pulls).
+[Open an issue](https://github.com/APIDevTools/json-schema-ref-parser/issues) on GitHub and [submit a pull request](https://github.com/APIDevTools/json-schema-ref-parser/pulls).

 #### Building/Testing
 To build/test the project locally on your computer: